AcademySoftwareFoundation/Imath/docs/roots.rst

-Frame
+Roots
 #####

-Functions to compute coordinate frames
+Functions to compute roots of simple equations

 .. doxygenfunction:: solveLinear